jarrodmillman/stat133-summer2014/content/pages/about.md

 * GSI
     * Karl Kumbier
     * OH: TBD
+* Session Dates: 06/09-08/15/14
     * Class meets MTWTF 9-10A in [155 DONNER LAB](https://maps.google.com/maps?q=155-donner+lab+berkeley+ca&hl=en&ll=37.8757,-122.25631&spn=0.01045,0.021136&sll=37.870775,-122.30098&sspn=0.083609,0.169086&t=h&hnear=Donner+Lab,+Berkeley,+California+94709&z=16)
     * Lab meets TuTh 10-11A or 12-1P in [340 EVANS](https://maps.google.com/maps?q=340+evans+statistics+berkeley+ca&hl=en&sll=37.8757,-122.25631&sspn=0.01045,0.021136&t=h&hq=340+evans+statistics+berkeley+ca&z=16)
 * CNN: [79690](http://osoc.berkeley.edu/OSOC/osoc?p_ccn=79690&p_term=SU)

-## Course Catalog Description
+## Course Description

 An introduction to computationally intensive applied statistics.
-Topics will include organization and use of databases, visualization and graphics, statistical learning and data mining, model validation procedures, and the presentation of results.
+Topics may include organization and use of databases, visualization and graphics, statistical learning and data mining, model validation procedures, and the presentation of results.

-* Prerequisites: Familiarity with basic concepts in probability and statistics is important.
+**Prerequisites**: Familiarity with basic concepts in probability and statistics is important.
 Being comfortable with matrices, vectors, basic set theory, functions, and graphs will also help.
 There is no prerequisite for programming: we will learn how to program with data from scratch!

+### Topics

+The goal of this course is to introduce you to a variety of programs and technologies that are useful for organizing, manipulating and visualizing data.
+This includes:

+* Basic understanding of computers and networks
+* Working at the (Bash) command line
+* Regular expressions
+* Scientific computing with Python including NumPy, SciPy, and matplotlib
+* File formats including CSV, JSON, HDF5, and XML
+* Clustering, classification, and linear regression
+* Basic knowledge of R

 ## Grading